Search Knowledge Base by Keyword

 Legito Styles help ensure that your clause (paragraph) formatting preferences are consistent throughout and among all of your Legito documents.
 Using Styles that are aligned with the standard styles found in Microsoft Word and Google Docs, Legito Styles, it is possible to define lists of Styles that can be applied to all of your Workspace documents.

-Customers with advanced formatting needs for Word or PDF documents should use Advanced Styles in addition to Styles. (learn more in our Knowledge Article on Advanced Styles)
+Customers with advanced formatting needs for Word or PDF documents should use Advanced Layout Design in addition to Styles.

 Before using Styles, you will first need to create a set list of Styles to use with your Workspace Documents.
-Once created, it is simple to select desired Styles to apply to Clauses in Template Editor.
+Once created, it is easy to select the desired Styles to apply to Clauses in Template Editor.

 Creating and configuring styles

 To create and edit Styles, Admins and appropriately permissioned users must go to the Styles Administration area.
 To get here:

 - Find the “My Account” dropdown on the left side of the top menu.